shanemcw/homebridge-amazondash-MAC/README.md

 * Long press on the Dash button until the light flashes blue
 * Join the network `Amazon ConfigureMe` newly created by that Dash button
 * Open the URL `http://192.168.0.1` on the device connected to `Amazon ConfigureMe`
-* These values and battery level are reported
+* MAC address, serial number, firmware version (and battery level) are reported

 ### Alias
 `alias` is an optional configuration for situations where a button is meant to act just as another.
 For example, you may have a need for more than one doorbell button for multiple doors.
 Another example is a button to trigger a "Goodnight" scene—however you want one on each nightstand on each side of the bed.